KDI School’s G20 Global Leadership Program 2019 (Fully-funded to Korea)

 Since its inception, the KDI School has cultivated over 3000 professionals from 99 different countries who have led positive change in their respective spheres of influence.
 The School has grown exponentially due to its unwavering commitment to excellence in teaching, promoting a truly international learning environment, and by serving as a global hub for knowledge sharing.

 All program fees have been waived and all participants will be entitled to roundtrip airfare, housing, meals and a modest stipend while attending the program.

-Open to experienced managers and practitioners of G20 countries and developing countries
+- This program has been designed for experienced managers and practitioners of G20 countries and developing countries.

 - Each applicant should possess a minimum of three years of work experience or be at the middle manager level in his/her current field.

 - Given the heavy emphasis on cultivating a peer learning community, participants should be motivated to share professional experiences and challenges.